Though content marketing and native advertising are both popular forms of digital marketing,...

 Organic traffic is sometimes considered a more useful metric of content marketing success because it helps you determine whether your content is working hard enough for you and doing that all-important job of building a meaningful relationship with its reader.

-As mentioned, advertising definitely has its place in many a marketing plan.
+As mentioned, advertising definitely has its place in many marketing plans.

 There are several kinds of advertising and the right one(s) for you will depend on your product/service, your target audience and your budget.